-Default administrators and those with the correct privileges can choose which basemaps, configurable apps, and analysis layers your organization uses to create maps, scenes, and apps, and to perform analysis.
-You can also set the default basemap, extent, and units, and include a Bing Maps key if your organization wants to use Bing Maps.
+Default administrators and those with the appropriate privileges can choose which basemaps, configurable apps, and analysis layers your organization uses to create maps, scenes, and apps, and to perform analysis.
+You can also set the default basemap, extent, and units, and include a Bing Maps key to allow your organization to use Bing Maps.

 - Verify that you are signed in as a default administrator or custom role with administrative privileges to manage the organization website.